iscel15/Games/README.md

 To run a game, simply navigate to its directory and run the corresponding Python script.
 For example, to play Minesweeper, navigate to the minesweeper directory and run the minesweeper.py script.

+If you're new to game programming in Python, here are some resources that you may find helpful:

+Pygame documentation
+Tkinter documentation
+Making Games with Python & Pygame
+Python Game Development Tutorial - Pong
 We hope you find these games useful and enjoyable.
 Happy coding!